Xinrov/Portfolio/README.md

 # Personal Portfolio - Norvin Nimiel Dela Cruz
 Hello!
 Welcome to my GitHub Portfolio!
-Below are some of my projects that I have done throughout my Applied Financial Economics minor in Data Science course.
+Below are some of my information, projects, and papers that I have done throughout my Applied Financial Economics minor in Data Science course.

 ---